-- Your Insurance Certificate.
+- The Benefit Guide (this document), which explains the standard benefits and rules of your policy.
+It should be read together with your Insurance Certificate and Table of Benefits. - The Insurance Certificate.
 This states the plan(s) chosen, together with the start date and renewal date of the policy (and effective dates of when dependants were added).
-We'll send you an updated Insurance Certificate if we need to record any changes to your policy.
-These may be changes that your company requests or changes we are entitled to make.
-They may also be changes that you request (such as adding a dependant) provided your company approves and we accept. - The Table of Benefits.
+If any other terms apply which are specific to your cover, these will be stated in the Insurance Certificate.
+They will also have been detailed on a Special Conditions Form which we send you before you're placed on cover.
+We'll send you an updated Insurance Certificate if you request a change which we accept, such as adding a dependant, or if we apply a change that we're entitled to make. - The Table of Benefits.
 This shows the plan(s) selected, the applicable type of network, the benefits and services available to you.
 It also confirms any benefits where specific benefit limits and/or waiting periods apply.
-Finally, it indicates the Maximum Limit and Maximum Ceiling that apply to your plan.
-Your Table of Benefits will be in the currency agreed with your company (or with you, if you pay the insurance premium).
+Finally, it indicates the Maximum Limit and Maximum Ceiling that apply to your plan. - Information provided to us by (or on behalf of) the insured person(s) in the signed Application Form, submitted Online Application Form, Confirmation of Health Status Form or others (we'll refer to all of these collectively as the "relevant application form") or other supporting medical information.